CBD and the Mechanisms (plural) of Anxiety

 - Hippocampus - The "decider" on what should elicit a fear response

-Most of the research points to some aspect of the following happening in the anxiety mechanism.
+Most of the research points to some aspects of the following happening in the anxiety mechanism.

 - Too strong a response from the amygdala